The Clear Edge

 The pattern across the 26 frameworks:

-Documentation is the difference between a system that works only while you remember it and a system that runs independently of memory.
+Documentation is the difference between a system that works only while you remember it and one that keeps running when you don’t.

 I learned that lesson for $35K.
 You don’t have to.

 You don’t need perfect documentation.
-You need protection against knowledge loss.
+The priority is protection against knowledge loss.

 Pick your most critical delegated task—the one that would hurt most if that person left tomorrow with zero notice.